 So, table size and extensions can make a big difference in your crosscuts.

 Now, let's look at rip capacity.
 If you're going to be cutting smaller shelving and that sort of thing, or you're going to be ripping narrower pieces, having more rip capacity is a big deal.
 For example, if you have a table saw with a 9-inch rip capacity but want to cut a large workpiece, you won't be able to do so.

 So, if you're looking to cut some larger sheet goods, then small size table saw may not be a good value for you.
-Even if you have a 48-inch-wide workpiece, if you use a table saw with a rip capacity of 35.5-inch, you can easily make the cut.
+Even if you have a 48-inch-wide workpiece, if you use a hybrid saw with a rip capacity of 35.5-inch, you can easily make the cut.

 Cutting sheet goods 48 inches wide on a table saw with this rip capacity is much easier and safer to perform.